Computed Tomography CT Scans

 Computerised tomography (CT) scanning is used commonly in medicine today.
 It is similar to conventional radiology as it uses X-rays.
 Computerised tomography is also referred to as computed tomography.

-In order to obtain a CT scan patients lie in a CT scanner - similar to a bed inside a 'Polo® mint'.
+In order to obtain a computerised tomography scan, patients lie in a CT scanner - similar to a bed inside a 'Polo® mint'.
 The X-ray tube and the detectors are opposite to each other.
 Both of these rotate around the patient and information is obtained, usually in slices.
 The data are constructed by a computer and provide, most commonly, cross-sectional images in a single plane, which can be interpreted.

 The pictures are obtained by differences in X-ray absorption - compared with conventional radiology these differences are very small, allowing different shades of grey and distinction between different tissues - eg, between fat and soft tissues and between brain and cerebrospinal fluid.

-There are essentially two types of CT scans:
+There are essentially two types of computerised tomography scans:

 - Conventional CT scan - the scan is taken slice by slice and after each slice the scan stops and moves down to the next slice - eg, from the top of the abdomen down to the pelvis.
 This requires patients to hold their breath to avoid movement artefact.